-Jo Ann’s 10 Favorite Greenhouse Gems
+Jo Ann’s Top 10

 10 Favorite Greenhouse Gems & Why

 With so many plants to keep up with and learn about, it can be downright confusing (and even frustrating) to choose the right plant for the right spot in your garden.
 So to help our customers make better and more informed decisions we consulted our very own Jo Ann Dewar, owner and founder of Fairview Greenhouses and Garden Center, for advice on choosing the right plants this spring.

 This garden classic gets it’s name from the shape and color of it’s blooms.
 The red blooming variety features a flower that has a weeping habit and a white-colored flower tip giving it the appearance of a shrimp.
 Another variety, sometimes called the Lollipop plant (pictured right, yellow), exhibits vibrant upright yellow blooms.
 Jo Ann enjoys both of these varieties not only because of their prolific blooms, but also because they serve as wildlife attractants.
 Every year, Jo Ann watches as butterflies and hummingbirds zoom in and out of the greenhouse just to get a taste of this beautiful plant.